wildwyss/ip6-documentation/notes/iterator.md

 - mconcat implemented in Haskell: `mconcat as = foldr (<>) mempty as`

 - implement cycle, it copies the iterator every iteration

+## Iterator builder
+- performance optimized way to build iterators
+- no copy is made during the build process
+- build phases:
+		- 1 -> collect all elements, 2 -> build the iterator, no elements can be added
+		- first approach was to return an empty iterator
+		- changed to throw an error when building the iterator twice or adding elements
+		- elements are processed in a lazy manner, therefore next will only be called by processing the elements
+- iterators and elements can be passed to the builder
+- before iterators are processed, they will be copied
+- performance test: extremely better performance than building iterators with multiple cons